Activities, Student Groups, & Programs

 Religious groups wishing to meet and advertise on campus must have the permission of the Student Engagement office (studentengagement@hastings.edu).

-For a complete list of Recognized Student Group or the group’s contact information for student officers and advisors, please contact Alyssa Roush, Student Activities Coordinator at hcstudentactivities@hastings.edu.
+For a complete list of Recognized Student Group or the group’s contact information for student officers and advisors, please visit the Office of Student Engagement Page-Student Activities page.
+You may also contact, Mikayla Wright, Student Activities Coordinator at hcstudentactivities@hastings.edu.

 Academic Honor Societies